On the \v{C}ech cohomology of Morse boundaries: Filling discrete cycles in the Morse boundary.

 \begin{thm} Let $(G,\mc{P})$ be a relatively hyperbolic pair where $G$ is finitely generated and $\mc{P}$ consists of finitely many finitely generated, virtually nilpotent subgroups.
 Suppose that $G$ is one-ended and does not split over a subgroup conjugate into some peripheral group.
 Then $\partial_*G$ is path-connected. \end{thm}

 \begin{proof} The hypotheses of the theorem are the same as \cite[Theorem 1.2]{Mackay-Sisto}, which is a special case of \cite[Theorem 1.3]{Mackay-Sisto}.
 In the proof of said theorem it is argued that \cite[Corollary 7.4]{Mackay-Sisto} applies, which is a result that allows one to connect pairs of points in the Bowditch boundary with arcs that avoid balls around parabolic points.
-By the discussion above, these arcs are contained in (strata of) the Morse boundary. \end{proof}
+By the description above, each of these arcs is contained in (a stratum of) the Morse boundary. \end{proof}

 The next lemma allows us to approximate each stratum $X_n$ by the complement of a \emph{finite} collection of balls in $\mc{S}$.

 \begin{lem} For every $n\geq 1$ and $\eps>0$ there exists $r=r(n,\eps)>0$ such that $X_n$ is $\eps$--dense in the set: